-- en manaththE manninAn thannai – to avoid ignorance entering my mind, he entered in my heart and positioned himself like an immovable plant/tree.
-Just like an emperor will not leave his main centers of the kingdom, emperumAn stays in my heart as if there is no other place to stay for him.
+- en manaththE manninAn thannai – to prevent ignorance entering my mind, he entered in my heart and positioned himself like an immovable plant/tree.
+Just like an emperor will not leave his main centres of the kingdom, emperumAn stays in my heart as if there is no other place to stay for him.

 Being situated there, what does he do?

-- uyarvinaiyE tharum – he will bestow me gyAnam (knowledge), visramba (confidence/conviction) and bhakthi (devotion). also explained as – he gives such greatness to even walk on the heads of yama dharmarAja, etc.
+- uyarvinaiyE tharum – he will bestow me gyAnam (knowledge), visramba (confidence/conviction) and bhakthi (devotion).
+Also explained as – he gives such greatness to even walk on the heads of yama dharmarAja et al.

-- tharum – not satisfied with giving once, will be eternally giving.
-Many pAsurams are quoted to establish that bhagavAn gives great devotion to AzhwAr – thiruvAimozhi 5.3.4 “kAthal kadal puraiya” (so much love like an ocean), thiruvAimozhi 7.3.6 “kAthal kadalin migap perithAl” (AzhwAr’s love towards emperumAn is bigger than ocean), thiruvAimozhi 7.3.8 “nIL visumbum kazhiyap perithAl” (my love for emperumAn is greater than the space which accommodates all of material creation), thiruvAimozhi 10.10.10 “sUnthathanil periya” (greater than all 3 thathvams – chith, achith and Iswara) [This also shows the progressive development of AzhwAr’s devotion/love towards bhagavAn].
+- tharum – not satisfied with giving once, he will be giving eternally.
+Many pAsurams are quoted to establish that bhagavAn gives great devotion to AzhwAr – thiruvAimozhi 5.3.4 “kAdhal kadal puraiya” (so much love like an ocean), thiruvAimozhi 7.3.6 “kAdhal kadalin migap peridhAl” (AzhwAr’s love towards emperumAn is bigger than ocean), thiruvAimozhi 7.3.8 “nIL visumbum kazhiyap peridhAl” (my love for emperumAn is greater than the space which accommodates all of material creation), thiruvAimozhi 10.10.10 “sUzndhadhanil periya” (greater than all 3 thathvams – chith, achith and Iswara) [This also shows the progressive development of AzhwAr’s devotion/love towards bhagavAn].

-- oN sudark kaRRaiyai – showing great radiance by doing this (bestowing knowledge, etc) and thinking that I (AzhwAr) helped him (emperumAn) instead of he helped me. it can also be explained as AzhwAr revealing the beauty of emperumAn which attracted him.
+- oN sudark kaRRaiyai – showing great radiance by doing this (bestowing knowledge etc) and thinking that I (AzhwAr) helped him (emperumAn) instead of his helping me. it can also be explained as AzhwAr revealing the beauty of emperumAn which attracted him.
 This is similar to srIvishNu purANam 1.9.63 “thEjasAm rAsimUrjitham” (one who shines like collection of radiant rays and who has the valour to demolish his enemies).

 Such emperumAn who helped me as if its a favour to himself – does he not have anyone who would enjoy him?

-- ayarvil amarargaL Adhik kozhunthai – there is abundant number of persons (nithyasUris) who cannot sustain themselves, when bhagavAn does not show his favours (mercy). bhagavAn is the one who sustains nithyasUris who cannot ever forget him for even a moment and undoubtedly enjoying him all the time.
+- ayarvil amarargaL Adhik kozhundhai – there is abundant number of persons (nithyasUris) who cannot sustain themselves, when bhagavAn does not show his favours (mercy). bhagavAn is the one who sustains nithyasUris who cannot ever forget him for even a moment and undoubtedly enjoy him all the time.